2bndy5/CirquePinnacle/docs/api.rst

       :param bool enableStylus: ``true`` enables the Pinnacle ASIC's measurements to detect if the touch event was caused by a 2mm stylus. ``false`` disables this feature.
 Default is ``true``.
-      :param int sampleRate: See the :cpp:func:`setSampleRate()` attribute as this parameter manipulates that attribute.
+      :param int sampleRate: See the `SampleRate`_ attribute as this parameter directly calls that attribute's setter function.

       .. tip:: Consider adjusting the ADC matrix's gain to enhance performance/results using :cpp:func:`setAdcGain()`